FAXES/Documentation/fivem/Getting Your Steam Hexadecimal.md

 4. You now have your Steam hexadecimal.
 Copy it and paste it where you are needing it.

 ::: danger
-    # Note
 This documentation page is a public page, any external source is able to link you to this pages.
 :::